 Conveniently located off the B and Q trains, Brighton Beach isn’t the nicest or least crowded of the city’s beaches.
 But what it lacks in hipness, it more than makes up for in cultural capital.
 The beach itself is fairly clean, if oft-packed on hot summer days, and if you get there early enough you can catch a good spot before the sunbathing hordes.
 Best of all, the neighborhood itself is full of Russian eateries, snack shops, retailers, and bars, including the popular beachside spot Tatiana, where you can get dumplings, borscht, and ample vodka when you need a quick break from the sun.

 Via Wiki Commons

 Like neighboring Brighton Beach, Coney Island’s real highlight is its surrounding activities, and not necessarily the beach itself, which can be a little rough around the edges.
 But it’s still a great spot for sunbathing, swimming, and people-watching (lots of classic NYC characters gathered around here).
-When you need a break, you can wander Coney Island’s famed boardwalk, home to the original Nathan’s Hot Dogs and beloved local bar Ruby’s.
+When you need a break, you can wander Coney Island’s famed boardwalk, home to the original Nathan’s Hot Dogs, the original hot dog Feltman’s, and beloved local bar Ruby’s.
 When you’ve digested (or, on second thought, perhaps before you eat), you can try out some of the rides, like the historic Cyclone at Luna Park, or the new iteration of the classic Thunderbolt.